Zexenux/Zexenux/README.md

 Hello there!
 I'm Zexenux.

-Python Beginner | HTML + CSS Beginner
+Python Beginner | HTML + CSS Beginner | C# Beginner

-👀 I’m interested in web development.
+👀 I’m interested in application & game development.

-❗ Currently learning HTML & CSS.
+❗ Currently learning C#.

-❕Soon, I will start learning JavaScript and more Python.
+❕Soon, I will start learning Lua and more Python.

 ✉️ You can reach me on: **Discord** - Zexenux#6865 | **